Abhinav2091/JAVA_LATEST/README.md

 producer and consumer module
 and add those dependency in client

+# JAVA 10

+Type Inference
+where compiler infers the value at run time can add final too cannot assign null var is not a key word best practice: variable name is good

 # JAVA 11

 Epsilon GC -->only allocate memory, doesn't clear the heap memory